 Grenfell Tower is a derelict 24-storey residential tower block in North Kensington, London.
-Its remains still stand after a severe fire broke out on June 14th 2017 which is said to have killed 72 people.
+The remains of the tower still stand after a severe fire broke out on June 14th 2017 which is said to have killed 72 people.

 I parrot Wikipedia to begin, because it’s difficult knowing where to start with Grenfell.
 It’s a monster of a subject, especially as an outsider, someone who doesn’t know a large amount about it, someone who doesn’t live anywhere near London or know the specific area.

-But when I decided to spend a day in the capital just before Christmas, it was an area I wanted to see.
+When I decided to spend a day in the capital just before Christmas, it was an area I wanted to see and photograph.